 Dungeons and Dragons uses any standard 7-dice set.
 In fact, the 7-dice set is the gaming standard because of D&D. At a minimum to play you'll need one each of: 4-sided dice, 6-sided dice, 8-sided dice, 10-sided dice, 12-sided dice, and 20-sided dice.
-When you buy a standard D&D dice set you'll also get a second 10-sided die that's used for percentile rolls.
+When you buy a standard dice set you'll also get a second 10-sided die that's used for percentile rolls.
 Read on below for more information about how each dice is used in D&D.

 It's a good time to be playing Dungeons and Dragons, the oldest and still largest RPG.
-And it's a great time to buy D&D dice.
+It is a great time to buy a D&D dice set.